-(12) This man's court decided the pro-zoning case Village of Euclid v.
-Ambler Realty and invalidated a minimum wage law in Adkins v.
-Children's Hospital.
-This Chief Justice incorporated the right to freedom of speech to the states in Gitlow v.
+(17) Serial killer Carl Panzram committed at least ten murders with a gun stolen from this judge during the burglary of his New Haven mansion.
+This Chief Justice's court decided the pro-zoning case Village of Euclid v.
+Ambler Realty, invalidated a minimum wage law in Adkins v.
+Children's Hospital, and incorporated the right to freedom of speech to the states in Gitlow v.
 New York.
-For the point, name this Chief Justice from 1921 to 1930 who himself had earlier appointed Edward White to the position.
+For the point, name this Chief Justice from 1921 to 1930 who himself had earlier appointed Edward White as Chief Justice.